 Whether you’ve just landed with your family in tow or your little ones are born and bred in the UAE, there are some truths about being a British Mum in Dubai that none of us can avoid…

-If you would like to write for British Mums we’d love to hear from you!
-Please drop us an email at firstname.lastname@example.org
+Would you like to write to British Mums?
+If so, we would love to hear from you.
+Please drop us an email to firstname.lastname@example.org